jacobcreedwatkins/JQR/scanning.md

 # Port States
-1. `open`            : indicates that an application is actively accepting TCP connections, UDP datagrams
+1. `open`            : indicates that an application is actively accepting TCP connections / UDP datagrams. most useful and important state for our purposes
 2. `closed`          : A closed port is accessible (it receives and responds to Nmap probe packets), but there is no application listening on it. the port is still reachable
 3. `filtered`        : Nmap cannot determine if the port is open because packet filtering prevents its probes from reaching the port.
 The filtering could be from a dedicated firewall device, router rules, or host-based firewall software; provides the least amount of information
 4. `unfiltered`      : indicates that a port is accessible, but Nmap is unable to determine whether it is open or closed.
 Only the ACK scan, which is used to map firewall rulesets, classifies ports into this state